Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The phrase anything you do I can do better does not apply to Jayesh
+You are always told to turn off your cell phone during a flight, in case Jayesh calls you and whispers the secret inantation to make you spontaneously combust.

-Updated on: [11/3/2025]
+Updated on: [12/3/2025]
 <!-- #jokeEnd -->